dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 * **part_id** is the index of the body's part you want to apply the force to.
 For rigid bodies, this argument should be zero since a rigid body has only one part.
-* **auto_wake_up** controls whether the body affected by the force should be waken-up automatically because of this force application.
+* **auto_wake_up** controls whether the body affected by the force should be woken up automatically because of this force application.
 This should typically be set to `true` whenever you are applying a one-time force manually.
 This should likely be set to `false` if you are applying a continuous force from a force generator (so that bodies reaching a dynamic equilibrium can be put to sleep again).